manjaro/pacman-mirrors/docs/index.md

 ## MISC

+\--geoip
+:   Use geolocation if possible, if geoip is not available all mirrors.

 -h, \--help
 :   Show the help message

+-l, \--list, \--country-list
+:   Lists available mirror countries.

 -m, \--method *METHOD*
 :   Default method is *rank* but *random* can be selected.